chamikacme/learn-git/README.md

 # git-test: A Practice Project for Git and GitHub

-This project was done to get more familiar with version control with Git and GitHub.
-I have shared some of my findings below.
+This is a guide to get more familiar with version control using Git and GitHub and this will give the a excellent start to begin your journey with Git.
+This will updated continuously.
+Star repository and keep in touch.
+Feel free to provide any feedback via the contacts in the bottom.

 ## Some useful Git Commands